anycable/docs.anycable.io/docs/using_with_rails.md

 ## Devise authentication

-Devise relies on warden middleware, but unlike ActionCable, Anycable does not have it in environment.
+Devise relies on [`warden`](https://github.com/wardencommunity/warden) Rack middleware to authenticate users but unlike Action Cable, Anycable does not have it in the environment ('cause it doesn't use Rails app Rack middleware at all).

-You can reconstruct necessary part from cookies:
+Hopefully, you can reconstruct the necessary part of the Rack env from cookies:

 ```ruby
 module ApplicationCable